hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Operational Mode

-As you are migrating from the AMI, you'll be using **Production - External Services** to access the data previously managed by the AMI installation.
+As you are migrating from the AMI, you'll be using **Production - External Services** to access the data previously managed by the AMI-based installation.
 This means using RDS for PostgreSQL and S3 to store the objects.

 ## Begin Migration

-Now that the linux instance has been booted into the correct environment, you're ready to begin the migration process.
+Now that the linux instance has been booted into the correct Linux environment, you're ready to begin the migration process.

-~> NOTE: The migration process will render the AMI installation inoperable.
-Be sure to backup RDS before beginning.
+~> NOTE: The migration process will render the AMI-based installation inoperable.
+Be sure to back up RDS before beginning.

 Schedule downtime for the installation and do not continue until that downtime period has